-Top Trump adviser next in impeachment hearing hot seat
+Top Trump adviser steps down ahead of impeachment testimony

 Morrison, who is in his 40s, is a political appointee in the Trump White House, brought on board by former national security adviser John Bolton to address arms control matters and later shifted into his current role as a top Russia and Europe adviser.
 It was there that he stepped into the thick of an in-house squabble about the activities of Rudy Giuliani, Trump’s personal attorney who had been conversing with Ukrainian leaders outside of traditional U.S. diplomatic circles.

 Known as a “hawk” in national security circles, Morrison is set to be the first political appointee from the White House to testify before impeachment investigators.
-He’ll be navigating between his allegiance to Trump and cooperation with a probe denounced by the president, who has directed his staff not to testify.
+The probe has been denounced by the president, who has directed his staff not to testify.

 Regardless of what he says, GOP lawmakers will be hard-pressed to dismiss Morrison, formerly a longtime Republican staffer at the House Armed Services Committee.
 He’s been bouncing around Washington in Republican positions for two decades, having worked for Rep. Mark Kennedy, R-Minn., Sen. Jon Kyl, R-Ariz., and as a GOP senior staffer on the House Armed Services Committee, including nearly four years when it was chaired by Rep. Mac Thornberry, R-Texas.